Migrating 4.3 Flows to 5.x Steps

 - Less code to maintain, although you might have to initially trim down your existing plugins to avoid duplicating the default step processes.
-If your plugins perform more processes than the default, you can add the associated code for those processes to an interceptor or a custom hook.
-Learn more: About Interceptors and Custom Hooks
+If your plugins perform more processes than the default, you can add the associated code for those processes to a custom hook module.

-Learn how to create ingestion and mapping steps, as well as entities and flows: Getting Started
+See Getting Started to learn how to create ingestion and mapping steps, as well as entities and flows.

 Use Custom Steps